 Lastly, the PCIe is equipped with a number of features as compared to the conventional PCI.

-PCIe 3.0 is an advanced version with numerous benefits over 2.0.
+PCI Express 3.0 is an advanced version with numerous benefits over 2.0.
 PCIe 3.0 runs at almost double the speed of 2.0.
-Also, it is still totally forward/backward compatible.
+In addition, it is still very forward/backward compatible.
 So even 2.0 boards will work with 3.0 cards and vice versa.

 With a new generation of devices, the older ones are becoming obsolete day by day.
 However, in most cases, we still have to rely on some older tech for numerous reasons.
 PCIe x1 slot is an important slot, the benefits of which cannot be avoided or neglected.

-In the detailed guide above, everything related to the PCIe x1 slot is explained in detail.
-After reading this guide, hopefully, you would have gotten an answer to an evolving question like what are PCIe X1 slots used for?
+In the guide above, everything related to the PCIe x1 slot is explained in detail.
+Hopefully, after reading this guide, you received an answer to previously raised question – what are PCIe X1 slots used for?

-Still, if you think we have missed something, drop your comments to enlighten our readers with your practical experience.
+However, if you think we have missed something, please feel free to drop your comments to enlighten our readers with your practical experience.